z1dev/zkanji/README.md

 This will copy some DLLs next to the executable, and also create some extra folders.
 These extra folders, except the one called `platforms` (this is important!), must be copied to a subfolder named `plugins`.
-The `platforms` folder should be kept kept in the root of the executable.
+The `platforms` folder should be kept in the root of the executable.

 ---